walterbm/cohere-rust/README.md

 # Cohere Rust SDK

-This crate provided a simplified interface with the [cohere.ai](https://cohere.ai/) API in Rust.
+This crate provides a simplified interface with the [cohere.ai](https://cohere.ai/) API in Rust.

 ## Documentation